-Endovenous ablation is a minimally invasive procedure wherein thermal energy (radiofrequency ablation) or laser energy (laser ablation) is used to destroy the diseased veins close to the skin’s surface.
-The leg veins are supposed to transport blood from the legs to the heart, flowing against the force of gravity.
-When the vein valves responsible for effective circulation weaken, blood flows backward and builds up pressure in the leg veins, leading to spider veins and varicose veins.
+Endovenous ablation is a minimally invasive procedure wherein our vein doctors use thermal energy (radiofrequency ablation) or laser energy (laser ablation) to destroy the diseased veins close to your skin’s surface.
+Your leg veins are supposed to transport blood from the legs to your heart, flowing against the force of gravity.
+When your vein valves weaken, blood flows backward and builds up pressure in your leg veins, leading to spider veins and varicose veins.
 Endovenous ablation eliminates the diseased veins.

 How does endovenous ablation work?

-Endovenous ablation is currently one of the safest in-office and outpatient procedures for vein disease.
-During endovenous ablation, the vein doctor numbs the skin’s surface and makes an incision to insert a small device into the diseased vein.
+We believe endovenous ablation is currently one of the safest in-office and outpatient procedures for vein disease.
+During endovenous ablation, your vein doctor numbs your skin’s surface and makes an incision to insert a small device into the diseased vein.
 This device leverages radiofrequency technology to produce high-intensity sound waves that generate thermal energy.
-The vein doctor surrounds the affected vein with a protective fluid and activates the radiofrequency device, delivering thermal energy to the diseased vein’s walls.
-The diseased vein seals shut and eventually gets absorbed by the body, rerouting the accumulated blood into healthier veins.
+Your vein doctor surrounds the affected vein with a protective fluid and activates the radiofrequency device, delivering thermal energy to the diseased vein’s walls.
+The diseased vein seals shut and eventually gets absorbed by your body, rerouting the accumulated blood into healthier veins.

 The endovenous ablation procedure concludes in 15 to 30 minutes, and it’s conducted under local anesthesia, so you’re wide awake.
 You don’t experience any pain or discomfort, and you can resume most of your daily activities immediately.
 Both radiofrequency ablation (RF therapy, RF ablation, or ClosureFAST) and laser ablation (EVLT) are performed using the same methods described above — the primary difference is that radiofrequency ablation involves thermal energy, whereas laser ablation involves laser energy.
 Generally speaking, your vein doctor will have specific reasons to favor one over the other — both procedures are equally effective and safe.